 What’s A Good Credit Score?

-For a credit score with a range of 300 – 850, a credit score of 800 and above is considered excellent.
+Your credit score can range anywhere from 300 to 850, and a credit score of 800 and above is considered excellent.
 A credit score of 700 and above is considered good.
 Most credit scores fall between 600 – 750.
-High credit scores mean that you’ve made better credit decisions.
-The scores give creditors confidence that you’ll pay back the loan or other debts agreed upon.
+Higher credit scores mean that you’ve made better credit decisions.
+The scores give creditors confidence that you’ll pay back any loan or other debts agreed upon.
 In other words, your credit score is much more than just a score.

 Credit scores are often utilized by lenders to make important financial decisions.
 For instances, banks use it for providing mortgage loans.
 Also, credit card companies and car dealers use the scores to determine the terms on which they’ll offer their services.

-Lenders make decisions on whether to offer credit to the individual and the terms of the offer (down payment, interest rate) based on credit scores.
+Lenders make decisions on whether to offer credit to the individual and the terms of the offer (such as down payment and interest rate) based on credit scores.
 You’ll be able to negotiate better terms with lenders if you have a good to excellent credit score.

 There are different types of credit scores.
 The two most common types of credit scores include: